 What is a Down Payment?

-Unless you’re extremely wealthy, you will likely need to finance your home purchase as opposed to buying it outright.
+Unless you’re extremely wealthy, you will probably need to finance your home purchase as opposed to buying it outright.
 When you purchase a home with a mortgage, the purchase is divided into two categories: the mortgage and the down payment.
 As we saw above, the mortgage is what you pay the lender over time.
 The down payment is what you pay the seller up front.

 A down payment is a large, upfront payment that goes towards the value of home directly.
 None of the down payment is an interest payment to the lender.
 As an example, if the home you want to buy is worth $1 million and you make a down payment of $100,000, the amount you owe the seller is $900,000.
 The remaining balance, $900,000, will become your mortgage.